27nsg6x892-afk/online-retail-customer-segmentation/README.md

 `jupyter notebook online_retail_customer_segmentation.ipynb`

-4. Place the dataset in the expected data folder if the full dataset is not included.
+4. Place the full dataset in the expected local data folder if needed.

 5. Run the notebook cells in order.

+## Notes

+- The full dataset is excluded because of file size limitations.
+- The sample dataset is included only to show the expected structure.
+- Some file paths inside the notebook may need to be updated depending on where the dataset is stored locally.

 ## Project Status